Efficient Post-Training Refinement of Latent Reasoning in Large Language Models: Method

 \subsubsection{Residual Embedding Refinement}

+To make the latent embeddings evolve stably, we add a residual mechanism when updating the embeddings.
 At each step, we update the latent state by preserving useful information from the previous step.
 Instead of directly replacing the latent with the new output \( f(h^{t-1}) \), we blend it with the previous state \( h^{t-1} \) using a fixed-weight residual connection:

 where \( \alpha \) is the memory rate.
 It controls how much of the previous state is kept.
 We use a fixed value and do not train this parameter due to the train-free setting.
 This design is inspired by residual networks~\cite{he2016deep} and resembles the working memory mechanism of the human brain~\cite{koechlin2003architecture}.
 It allows the model to accumulate reasoning context over steps and prevents semantic drift.
 Without this refinement, the latent state may lose important early signals, which leads to an unstable reasoning trajectory.